-Resume Builder is a feature of Big Interview that can help you with writing an effective resume.
-Watch this video to learn more about this helpful resource.
+Resume Builder is a feature of Big Interview that can help you write an effective resume.
+Watch this video to learn more about this helpful tool.

 Steps to Resume Building:

-- Gather details about your experiences: jobs, internships, part-time and summer work, school involvement, volunteering, course projects and research, and other leadership activities.
+- Gather details about your experiences: Jobs, internships, part-time and summer work, school involvement, volunteer work, course projects and research, and other leadership activities.
 Think about specific accomplishments achieved.
-Consider skills learned that can apply to your future position – carefully read the job description and look for matches.
+Consider the skills you learned that apply to your future position.
+Read the job description carefully and look for matches.

-- Chronological: Highlights responsibilities that you had while at a specific job, internship or class project.
+- Chronological: Highlights your responsibilities while completing a specific job, internship or class project.

-- Students who choose this format should have had at least 2 experiences with responsibilities that pertain to their area of career interest, or one job with extensive career-related experience
+- Should have at least 2 different experiences with responsibilities that pertain to your area of career interest or 1 job with extensive career-related experience.

-- Functional: Highlights your skills and abilities that you have acquired through various experiences.
-This format is for students with little to no experience that pertains to their area of interest.
+- For students with little to no experience pertaining to their area of interest.

-- Creative: Allows you to showcase your creativity, skills, and brand.
+- Creative: Used to showcase your creativity, skills, and brand.

-- Has a more unique layout and format – is more memorable.
+- Has a more unique layout and format and is more memorable.

-- Fields where a creative resume makes sense: (Consider the company and application process first.)
+- Fields where a creative resume is commonly used: (Consider the company and application process first.)